Two Useful Exercises for Jazz Guitar

 This process is described in a great book titled Forward Motion.
 Check it out!

-Finally, I talk about chromaticism in greater length in this YouTube vlog.
+Finally, you can learn more about chromaticism in greater detail in this YouTube vlog and in this overview of jazz theory.
 See below!

 Thanks.
 Please let me know if you have further questions in the comments below :)